-What would you most like people to know about Glenna?How strong she was, how she never gave up hope throughout her horrible ordeal, and that she was the kindest, most caring friend anyone could ask for.
-Because of the kind of person she was, she has such a huge fan club to this day that loves her and keeps her memory alive (learn more at glennasfund.org).
+Because of the kind of person she was, she has such a huge fan club to this day that loves her and keeps her memory alive.

 One of her favorite quotes was, “Don’t cry because it’s over, smile because it happened.”
 We had this engraved on her burial stone.

 Think again.
 Melanoma is a very dangerous disease, but it is also very preventable by remembering to use sun safety measures — no tanning beds, use and reapply sunscreen always.
-Wear protective clothing.
-See a dermatologist every year.
+Wear sun protective clothing and see a dermatologist every year.